pippinbarr/cart263-2021/topics/voices/annyang.md

 * To avoid endlessly talking to our computer we can use `trigger()` to **pretend** to say something to annyang! but instead just send it as a string of text.
 * Documentation about "splats" and "variables" and optional text in commands, allowing for significantly more sophisticated voice input if we want it

 So there's quite a lot of noteworthy stuff in here!
-It's a neat little library when it works well.
+It's a neat library when it works well.

 ---

 ## FAQ

-The FAQ is worth a quick readthrough just in case you see some questions you might want the answer to.
-I was personally interested in "Can annyang be used to capture the full text spoken by the user?" because that seems delightfully dystopian.
+The FAQ is worth a quick read through just in case you see some questions you might want the answer to.
+I was personally interested in "Can annyang be used to capture the full text spoken by the user?" because that seems delightfully "surveillance-dystopia".

 ---